desyncit/lab/container-builds/resume-jherron/blog/content/posts/units/index.md

 Additionally,

-"_N such devices can store N bits, since the total number of possible states is 2^N and log_2 2^N = N_."
+"_N such devices can store N bits, since the total number of possible states is 2^N and log_2 2^N = N.
-"_If the base 10 is used the units may be called decimal digits._"
+ If the base 10 is used the units may be called decimal digits._"

 This illustrates that a "bit" is a short hand representation for "binary digit".
 But in itself __IS NOT__ a number but a representation of a state at some time index.
 With the concept of bit defined, You may ask, "What does that have to with little b and big B?"